Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Neural Network

-Other aspects of the network design required tailored solutions.
-The most notable of these is the redundant nature of this network.
-We emphasize the need for a network structure with highly redundant energy inputs.
 The impact of redundancy in neural networks has been explored both in the context of the biological origins of these networks in the brain \cite{medler_training_1994}, and in direct applications in physics \cite{agliari_neural_2020}.
 We report here a marked improvement of network performance with the inclusion of redundant inputs.